Neptunium: Role in nuclear waste

 Neptunium accumulates in commercial household ionization-chamber smoke detectors from decay of the (typically) 0.2 microgram of americium-241 initially present as a source of ionizing radiation.
 With a half-life of 432 years, the americium-241 in an ionization smoke detector includes about 3% neptunium after 20 years, and about 15% after 100 years.

-Neptunium-237 is the most mobile actinide in the deep geological repository environment.
+Under oxidizing conditions, neptunium-237 is the most mobile actinide in the deep geological repository environment of the Yucca Mountain project in Nevada.
 This makes it and its predecessors such as americium-241 candidates of interest for destruction by nuclear transmutation.
-Due to its long half-life, neptunium will become the major contributor of the total radiotoxicity in 10,000 years.
-As it is unclear what happens to the containment in that long time span, an extraction of the neptunium would minimize the contamination of the environment if the nuclear waste could be mobilized after several thousand years.
+Due to its long half-life, neptunium will become the major contributor of the total radiotoxicity at Yucca Mountain in 10,000 years.
+As it is unclear what happens to the non-reprocessed spent fuel containment in that long time span, an extraction and transmutation of neptunium after spent fuel reprocessing could help to minimize the contamination of the environment if the nuclear waste could be mobilized after several thousand years.

 Biological role and precautions

 Neptunium does not have a biological role, as it has a short half-life and occurs only in small traces naturally.
-Animal tests showed that it is not absorbed via the digestive tract.
+Animal tests show it to be absorbed poorly (~1%) via the digestive tract.
 When injected it concentrates in the bones, from which it is slowly released.

 Finely divided neptunium metal presents a fire hazard because neptunium is pyrophoric; small grains will ignite spontaneously in air at room temperature.